-On the occasion of its 22nd anniversary, Wizz Air has launched a special campaign, offering 1,000,000 seats at a price of €22.
-"Celebrate WIZZ turning 22 with special fares on selected flights," says the company on social media.
+Wizz celebrates 22 years with special promotions: On May 15, 2026, on the occasion of its 22nd anniversary, Wizz Air launched a special campaign, offering 1,000,000 seats at a price of €22.

-Also today, May 15, 2026, Wizz Air announced it delivered strong operational performance during the first four months of 2026, as the airline industry is getting ready for what is expected to be one of the busiest summer travel seasons in recent years.
+At the end of last week, Wizz Air announced it delivered strong operational performance during the first four months of 2026, as the airline industry is getting ready for what is expected to be one of the busiest summer travel seasons in recent years.

 The low-cost carrier reported a completion rate of 99.53% between January and April, placing it among the top-performing major airlines in Europe for schedule reliability.
 The figure measures how consistently airlines operate their planned flights and is considered a key indicator of network stability.